jumartin/Calendar/README.md

-MGC Graphical Calendars Library is a set of views and controllers for displaying and scheduling events on iOS.
+MGC Graphical Calendars Library (CalendarLib) is a set of views and controllers for displaying and scheduling events on iOS.

 ![Day Planner View](CalendarDocs/DayPlannerView.jpg?raw=true "Day planner view")